mTakeAgain/Llaima4/README.md

 - 👋 Hi, I’m @Llaima4
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Programming
-- 💞️ I’m looking to collaborate on ???
+- 💞️ I’m looking to collaborate on SM64 Decomp RomHacking
-- 📫 How to reach me ???
+- 📫 How to reach me: Github Only

 <!---
 Llaima4/Llaima4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.